 Yet again, Zach interrupted, apologizing for having fallen asleep.
 Zimzod interrupted him saying, "Don't apologize, you are getting punished.
 You are not getting paid."
 In the background, Rol quipped, "If he wants to stay on the planet, we can do that too."
 Zimzod agreed that Zach could do that too.
 Finally, Zimzod said they would be moving soon and needed to get things worked out.
 Mikah told them about the Jonkeereen and their peculiarities.
 Once they got to breaking down, the caravan workers were helping Zach were very friendly gave him additional help.
 The Caravan master mentioned to Zimzod that he'd had reports of the sleeping sentry.
 Zimzod said he was aware of it and dealing with it.

-Once they started moving, the morning went by as they moved from wastes to dunes.
+On the move again, the morning went by as they moved from wastes to dunes.
 Eventually they'd move into wastes again, and they soon got close to the trading site.
 The only signs of life they saw were packs of scavengers that remained in the distance during dark periods.
 As they rode, Ms. Vik and then Aiden noticed an absence of dust devils in the area, despite having felt wind.
 They had most likely picked up on it before the others because they came from dryer worlds.
 Aiden opened a comms to Zimzod and said he wasn't seeing the dust devils he'd expect.

 Zimzod agreed that was odd now that it was pointed out to him.
 He asked if Aiden thought the area would have them or not?
 Aiden said he wasn't an expert, but thought they should be there.
 When the caravan stopped for the midday meal, the caravan master said they were making good time and he was happy.
 Zimzod asked for an ETA and was told they could arrive where they planned by 10 pm standard, if they stopped for a short evening meal and pushed on after.
 Zimzod asked about sending scouts ahead after dinner and Rol asked, "Us or them?"
 Zimzod suggested a combination including Trryghera, given her skills and knowledge.A Short March Into The Storm